-Jack Hosea Architect Director, Threefold Architects
+Jack Hosea Architect Director, Threefold

-Jack Hosea is a co-founder and Director of Threefold Architects; an RIBA award winning design-led practice dedicated to creating transformative homes, work places and public spaces.
-Jack has a particular focus in sensitive sites in both urban and rural contexts, which include national parks, world heritage sites and listed buildings.
+Jack Hosea is a co-founder and Director of Threefold Architects; a RIBA award-winning design-led practice dedicated to creating transformative homes, work places and public spaces.
+Jack has led Threefold's mixed use and affordable housing schemes for private and local authority developers, working across the UK and Europe.
+With a particular focus in sensitive sites in both urban and rural contexts, Jack has a detailed understanding of deep retrofit and the importance of legacy and renewal in the built environment.